romeerez/orchid-orm/docs/src/guide/migration-writing.md

 Domain is a custom database type that is based on other type and can include `NOT NULL` and a `CHECK` (see [postgres tutorial](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-user-defined-data-types/)).

+When using ORM's migration generator, follow [this](/guide/orm-and-query-builder.html#postgres-domains) instead.

 Construct a column type in the function as the second argument.

 Specifiers [nullable](/guide/common-column-methods#nullable), [default](/guide/common-column-methods#default), [check](/guide/migration-column-methods#check), [collate](/guide/migration-column-methods#collate)